CS 101

-But community solar programs are designed to create shared value—not just for subscribers, but also for utilities, solar project owners, and the broader community.
+But its helpful to know that community solar programs are designed to create shared value — not just for potential subscribers, but also for utilities, solar project owners, and the broader community.

-In this guide, we’ll explore why these programs exist and how different groups can benefit from them.
+In this guide, we’ll explore why these programs exist and how different groups benefit from them.
+With that knowledge, subscribers can see that its not just a program built around them benefiting, but their state as a whole.

 The Role of State Renewable Energy Goals

-Community solar programs are created through state-level legislation, meaning they are not available everywhere.
+Community solar programs are created through the adoption of state-level legislation, meaning they're not available everywhere.

 Many states that adopt community solar also establish Renewable Portfolio Standards or Clean Energy Standards.
 These policies require utilities to increase the amount of renewable energy supplied to the electric grid over time.